-This smooth enchilada sauce recipe is delicious and super easy to make!
+This gluten free enchilada sauce recipe is delicious and super easy to make!
 I love how silky and flavorful it is, especially dolloped on meat enchiladas!

-This is one of the food items I ALWAYS have in the house.
-For reals!
+This is one of the food items we ALWAYS have in the house.

-Christopher has a delicious rice mixture for his lunch a few days a week.
+Christopher has a delicious rice mixture for his lunch more often than not.
 Here’s how we make his lunch.
-I say we, because I make it most days to take the burden off him.
-And because I’m a nice wife.

-I sauté some grass-fed beef with a little salt, cumin and oregano.
+I sauté grass-fed ground beef with a little salt, cumin and oregano.

 We put a few spoons of beef on the bottom of a 2 cup jar.
-Next, comes some brown rice. then this delicious enchilada sauce, or the chunky version.
-Then on top of that, I put some sautéed veggies, usually zucchini, then some black beans on top.
-Ta-da!
+Next, comes brown rice.
+Then this delicious enchilada sauce, or the chunky version.
+Then on top of that, we put some sautéed veggies, usually zucchini, and lastly some refried beans on top.

 Christopher loves it!

-I turn the heat under the pan on medium and stir the ingredients until they’re combined.
-I bring the mixture to a slight boil and lower the heat to a simmer and let it cook for 15 minutes.
+Turn the heat under the pan to medium and stir the ingredients until they’re combined.
+Bring the mixture to a slight boil and lower the heat to a simmer and let it cook for 15 minutes.

 That’s it.
-Then the delicious smooth enchilada sauce is done.
+Then the delicious enchilada sauce is done.

 Let’s look at it from the vertical view!

-One of the first things I did with this smooth enchilada sauce was to spread it all over a batch of pulled pork enchiladas that I’ll be blogging about soon.
-I can’t wait until you read that post.
-I love pulled pork enchiladas!
+One of the first things I did with this gluten free enchilada sauce was to spread it all over a batch of pulled pork enchiladas.

 And as always, and as always, may all your dishes be delish!